What are the best contraception options for PCOS?

 • Weight gain

-You should talk to your GP, or one of our amazing doctors at The Lowdown, if you have any of these symptoms and think you may have PCOS.
+You should talk to your GP or one of our amazing doctors at The Lowdown, if you have any of these symptoms and think you may have PCOS.
 Whilst PCOS cannot be cured, the symptoms of PCOS can be managed.
 Your GP will be able to recommend the best treatment options depending on your symptoms.

 Best contraception for PCOS

-The best pill for PCOS
+What’s the best contraceptive pill for PCOS?

 Similar to the combined pill, the vaginal ring and contraceptive patch are methods which also contain oestrogen and progestogen.
 This means that although compared to the combined pill they may look different and how you use them is different, these three methods all act in the same way and have the same benefits for women with PCOS.

-The hormonal coil (IUS) for PCOS
+Mirena coil for PCOS

 Can your contraception make you gain weight if you have PCOS?

 With PCOS there are some contraceptives that are more widely recognised as making users gain weight.
 Whilst the mini pill may also be an option for some women with PCOS, some of our mini pill reviews had personal experiences with the progesterone only pill that caused them to put on weight.
+Weight gain is a possible side effect for a minority of women of the contraceptive injection such as Sayana Press, so this form of contraception is not recommended if this is an issue.
+If you have a BMI over 35 then the combined pill is not safe for you, so please seek your doctor’s advice.

 Best contraceptives for managing PCOS symptoms